Managing a genetic disease is a lifetime commitment. From diagnosis

 The Cerezyme Support Program has been designed by Sanofi to help educate and support patients taking Cerezyme.
 The program covers topics such as:

 This program also provides optional email updates and text messages with tips, stories, and messages related to their treatment.

 Encourage your patients to join!
 Call us at 1-800-745-4447, Option 3.

-This program was established in the US to provide Sanofi Genzyme’s therapies to eligible individuals who do not have health insurance or have inadequate coverage for treatment.
+This program was established in the US to provide Sanofi’s therapies to eligible individuals who do not have health insurance or have inadequate coverage for treatment.
 It is considered a temporary solution until long-term coverage can be secured.

-In addition to the reimbursement expertise provided by our Sanofi Genzyme Case Managers, Sanofi Genzyme also offers a Guide to Cerezyme Billing and Reimbursement to help you through the process.
+In addition to the reimbursement expertise provided by our Sanofi Case Managers, Sanofi also offers a Guide to Cerezyme Billing and Reimbursement to help you through the process.

 Cerezyme billing codes

 |NDC||58468-4663-1||400 unit vial|